itstommymorgan/vim_config/README.markdown

 ### SnipMate ###

-SnipMate gives you snippets - pieces of often typed tyext you can insert into your document using a trigger word.
+SnipMate gives you snippets - pieces of often typed text you can insert into your document using a trigger word.
 Checkout the help files (`:help snipmate`) or view the plugin's website at vim.org for more specifics.